christianlindell/pxstatspy/pxstatspyR/README.md

 This package provides an R interface to the PxAPI used by Statistics Sweden.
 It mirrors a subset of the functionality available in the Python package `pxstatpy` and exposes a simple R6 based client.
+Helper classes are provided for API rate limiting and for navigating the API structure in a stateful fashion.

 ## Example
 ```r